-Make these two hexagons using the T-square and 30-60 triangle.
+1. Make these two hexagons using the T-square and 30-60 triangle riangle.
+Date: Name: 2.
 Next, draw all the diagonals in the hexagons using your drawing tools.
-There are 3 diagonals at each point. quare and 30-60 triangle. gons using your drawing tools. ' There are 3 diagonals at each point.
-Date: Name: Including both hexagons: 3.
+Ihere are 3 diagonals at each point. drawing tools.
+Ihere are 3 diagonals at each point.
+Including both hexagons: Including both hexagons: 3.
 How many diagonals are horizontal?
 4. How many diagonals are vertical?
-5. How many diagonals at each point are either horizontal or vertical?
-6. How many diagonals at each point are not horizontal or vertical? either horizontal or vertical?
-Worksheet 2, - Drawing Diagonals
+5. How many diagonals at each point are either horizontal or vertical? or vertical?
+Worksheet 2, -- Drawing Diagonals